vito-go/rpcplus/README.md

 ## [English](README.md) | [中文版](README-zh-hans.md)

-# gorpc
+# rpcplus

-gorpc is a robust enhancement of the standard Go RPC library.
+rpcplus is an enhancement of the standard Go RPC library.

 ## Key Features